-Report: Sentencing date set for Seahawks linebacker Mychal Kendricks
+Sentencing date set for Seahawks linebacker Mychal Kendricks

 Kendricks was not at practice on Monday, with Carroll saying he was away because “he’s got a business thing that he’s working on.’’

-Kendricks is slated to start at strongside linebacker for Seattle this season working alongside Bobby Wagner and K.J.Wright to form a linebacker corps Carroll has said could be as good as any he has had in his 10 years with the Seahawks.
+Kendricks, who returned to practice on Tuesday, is slated to start at strongside linebacker for Seattle this season working alongside Bobby Wagner and K.J.Wright to form a linebacking corps Carroll has said could be as good as any he has had in his 10 years with the Seahawks.

 Kendricks signed a one-year deal in March worth up to $4.5 million that includes some heavy incentives for being available to play.